Our Spaces

 The services are geared towards printing archival photos, archival paintings, design portfolios, and more using high-quality Canon printers and a variety of paper types.
 As a not-for-profit studio, the studio strives to give you the best deal around.
 Here you can use color-calibrated lobby monitors to preview what your finished prints will look like and receive assistance from the trained staff.

-Learn more about the Digital Art Print Studio.
+Learn more about the SoA Print Shop.

 Print Studio Manager Annie Chen and assistant Alix Nyden are ready to help you with your projects at the Print Studio.